Day 2 (20.6km, 897m)

 It is flicked off as is another that has made its home in the sweatiness under the watch.
 Two more are further up the left arm; three are on the right arm.
 Suffering hot-dogs, they are all over the shop.

-Some are too small to be extricated with the tick remover and have to be squeezed out – whether they have bitten or not – in a fashion that I hope pushes out all bad stuff that can accompany ticks.
+Some are too small to be extricated with the tick remover and have to be squeezed out – whether they have bitten into me or not – in a fashion that I hope pushes out all bad stuff that can accompany ticks.
 The points where they have been are wiped over with Sterets, alcohol skin cleaners, grabbed from the first aid kit.
 The alert is over, but just thinking about the blighters triggers another outbreak of itchy skin – at least the panic has stopped me feeling sorry for myself.
 Crazy as it sounds, I feel violated.

 The trail shoes are wet again after the slip, sopping in fact.
 The realisation is finally penetrating my thick skull that the trail shoes are uber useless – and being used out of sentimentality and not practicality.
 Comfort shoes.
 Like an old and ragged pair of slippers, and accompanying pipe, next to a fireside.
 They have served honourably over two years, but they are not up to this task.
-Maybe I am not up to the task of choosing shoes/ boots.
+I am not up to the task of choosing shoes/ boots.
 Sentimentality over sense in my case.

 Plus they are sopping, squeezy, squidgy wet.
 The kind of wet that when you bend a foot, the water spurts out, pushed from the fabric, like wringing out a dish cloth.
 I wish I had my old-fashioned red-laced leather-all-over til it’s coming out of your ears walking boots.
 Heavy, but hard.
 Solid soled but dependable.
 Dense and waterproof.
 And also thirty-five years old.